Chadderton Power Station

-Chadderton Power Station refers to a series of two coal-fired power stations, which were situated at Chadderton, Greater Manchester in North West England.
+Chadderton Power Station refers to a sequence of two coal-fired power stations, which were situated at Chadderton, Greater Manchester in North West England.

 Slacks Valley (Chadderton A) Power Station

 History

 The first power station to be constructed at Chadderton was built around 1925–1929 and was commissioned in November 1929 for the County Borough of Oldham in the Slacks Valley.
-The station was fueled by coal and had six cooling towers and eight chimneys.
+The station was fuelled by coal and had six cooling towers and eight chimneys.
 This station was decommissioned at some time between 1967 and 1972 it was subsequently demolished.

 The principal plant at Chadderton A station comprised: